Description

 This bundle contains 1 pound each of:

 A lovely Brazil arrival.
 Smooth, clean and rich, these beans make an awesome single origin cup, or blend base.
 This is a Fine Cup (FC) and Strictly Soft (SS), the highest cup category in the Brazilian coffee grading.
-15/16 is the bean size, referring to normal sized beans, not strictly large, or overly small beans.
+17/18 is the bean size, referring to larger for Brazil sized beans.

 As the world’s largest coffee producer, Brazilian lots often come from larger estates that use highly mechanized processing strategies to manage larger volumes.
 The Mogiana region, split between the states of São Paulo and Minas Gerais, is the most renowned of three major Brazilian growing regions.
 This region has rolling hills and uneven terrain lending to farms that are small to medium in size.